Commercial Real Estate Valuation: Investment Value vs Market Value

 Why NPV Fall Short

 Imagine a $1,000,000 property financed at 80% LTV ($800,000 loan) plus $200,000 in equity.
 If your NPV suggests the equity is only worth $100,000 at your discount rate, you might think you can simply reduce the total price to $900,000 and commit $100,000 of equity.
-But if you keep the same $800,000 loan, thatโs now almost 88% LTV – likely a deal breaker for your lender.
-Drop the loan to 80% LTV ($720,000), and youโre suddenly back at $180,000 in equity, which doesnโt accomplish what you wanted.
+But if you keep the same $800,000 loan, that’s now almost 88% LTV – likely a deal breaker for your lender.
+If you drop the loan to 80% LTV ($720,000), then you’re back at $180,000 in equity, which doesn’t accomplish what you wanted.

-Itโs not just the loan that changes, either.
+It’s not just the loan that changes, either.
 Acquisition fees, closing costs, and property taxes often scale with purchase price.
-So when you alter the propertyโs price, those items shift as well, which can in turn impact your cash flows.
+So when you alter the property’s price, those items shift as well, which can in turn impact your cash flows.

 The Iterative Method

-Pick a number and plug it into your levered model. - Check the Equity IRR
+1. Start with an Initial Purchase Price Guess: Pick a number and plug it into your levered model.

 Example

-- Target Equity IRR: 15%
+• Target Equity IRR: 15%

-- Refine: Raise the purchase price and update assumptions until IRR hits 15%.
+• Refine: Raise the purchase price and update assumptions until IRR hits 15%.

-- Result: Thatโs your maximum purchase price.
+• Result: The final price is your maximum feasible purchase price.

 An NPV analysis can help you guess how much to raise or lower your price between each iteration, but you still need to check how those changes influence your financing and other assumptions.